ipatalas/vscode-sprint-planner/README.md

 [![Coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-$4-orange?logo=buy-me-a-coffee&style=flat)](https://www.buymeacoffee.com/0t1sqOM)

-# Azure DevOps planner
+# Sprint Planner for Azure DevOps

+Sprint Planner is an extension for Visual Studio Code that helps manage sprints in projects hosted on Microsoft Azure DevOps.
+This extension is developed independently and is not affiliated with or endorsed by Microsoft.
-This extension features ability to export a planning session into Azure DevOps system.
+This extension features the ability to export a planning session into the Azure DevOps system.
 Planning in Azure DevOps itself is hard, way too much clicking.
 It's so much easier to just type all the tasks in a simple text form and then just export them.

 ## Usage